mantlekey/apple-to-linux/README.md

 sudo apfs-fuse -o allow_other /dev/sdxx /mnt/your-directory
 ```

-- The **`-o allow_other`** option allows users other than the one who mounted the filesystem to access the files.
-- This can be useful on multi-user systems or scripts where multiple processes need access to the mounted volume.
+Explanation:

+    allow_other: Permits all users on the system to access files within this mount.

+    uid=1000,gid=1000: Sets the numeric user ID and group ID as the owner of all files.
+Replace 1000:1000 with the actual UID:GID of the user who should own the files (you can find it by running id username).

 ---